NICTA/cesium-groundpush-plugin/README.md

 </p>

 # Cesium Ground-Push Plugin
 A plugin that enables "excavating" terrain of a defined extent within Cesium.
 It allows a user to define an extent and push the terrain within that region up or down.
 The pushed region can also be textured with a different terrain tile.
 This could potentially be used to visualise geospatial data or imagery in subsurface context.
+Checkout the [demo](http://nicta.github.io/cesium-groundpush-plugin/example/).

 ## Cesium version
 Only working with version [b26](http://cesiumjs.org/downloads.html).
 Does not work with previous versions.